Poison Idea: Formation, 1980s, and 1990s

 Poison Idea was formed in 1980 by vocalist Jerry A. (aka Jerry Lang).
 The initial lineup consisted of Jerry A., Chris Tense (bass), and Henry Bogdan (later of Helmet) on drums.
 Jerry described this early version of the band, in which he sang and played sax, as a "kind of PIL thing" and only lasted a few shows.
 Jerry and Tense (now on guitar) then hooked up with Glen Estes (bass), and Dean Johnson (drums).
 Inspired by Black Flag and other early Southern California hardcore acts, they were further influenced by Discharge and Los Angeles's Germs.
 Germs singer Darby Crash's influence on singer Jerry A., vocally, lyrically, and philosophically, was considerable, and Poison Idea followed the Germs' extremist punk ethic.
-Tense was replaced within a year by Tom "Pig Champion" Roberts (guitar), formerly of the Imperialist Pigs but he would soon return to the band, this time on bass, replacing Glen Estes (later of Portland, Oregon punk/metal band Final Warning).
+Tense was replaced within a year by Tom "Pig Champion" Roberts (guitar), formerly of the Imperialist Pigs, but Tense would soon return to the band, this time on bass, replacing Glen Estes (later of Portland, Oregon punk/metal band Final Warning).

 Poison Idea's debut, 1983's Pick Your King EP, was a short, lo-fi blast of hardcore fury.
 The jacket featured a "choice" of two kings, Jesus (front cover) and Elvis Presley (back cover).

 In 1984, the group released the Record Collectors Are Pretentious Assholes 12-inch (the cover features Pig Champion's substantial vinyl collection).
 The record found the band incorporating subtle rock elements into their music, which was further honed on their contributions to two 1985 compilations, "Laughing Boy" on the Drinking is Great EP (on which appeared other Oregon punk bands Final Warning, Lockjaw and E-13), and "Typical" and "Die on Your Knees" on the Cleanse the Bacteria LP (compiled by Pushead for his own Pusmort label).

-With the release of 1986's Kings of Punk LP, Poison Idea had fully moved beyond the breakneck hardcore of their early records to a potent, driving and ultimately more intricate and sophisticated hardcore/hard rock fusion that incorporated the accessibility of hard rock without sacrificing the power of hardcore.
+With the release of 1986's Kings of Punk LP, Poison Idea had fully moved beyond their early records to a more intricate hardcore/hard rock fusion that incorporated the accessibility of hard rock without sacrificing the parts of hardcore.